CenterForDigitalHumanities/rerum_server/API.md

 - **Response Body: `{JSON}`**—Containing various bits of information about the PATCH update.

 A single object is updated by altering the set or subset of properties in the JSON payload.
 This method only updates existing keys.
-If a property submitted in the payload which does not exist, an error will be returned to the user.
+If a new property is submitted in the payload an error will be returned to the user as this is not a legal PATCH.
 If `{"key":null}` is submitted, the value will be set to `null`.
 Properties not mentioned in the payload object remain unaltered in the resulting object.
 This results in the need to track history and the previous version will be represented in the `__rerum.history.previous` of the resulting object.